QiMeng-Team/QiMeng-GEMM/README.md

 ### RISC-V
 **Configure Cross-Compiler:**

 First, you need to configure the compilation toolchain on the specific hardware platform.
-Then, modify the variables `CC`, `CFLAGS`, and `LDFLAGS` as shown below to support the subsequent cross - compilation process.
+Then, modify the variables `CC`, `CFLAGS`, and `LDFLAGS` as shown below to support the subsequent cross-compilation process.
 The following takes the C910 platform as an example.
 ```makefile
 CC = /data/sfs/share/toolchain/Xuantie-900-gcc-linux-5.10.4-glibc-x86_64-V2.8.1/bin/riscv64-unknown-linux-gnu-gcc
 CFLAGS = -static -O3 -march=rv64imafdcvxtheadc -I /data/sfs/share/toolchain/lib/c910/openblas_default/include